3mdeb/96boards-docs-wiki/RP-Kernel-Roadmap.md

 ## FAQ
  1. How is this different from linux-linaro?
     RPK has a lot of similarities to linux-linaro.
 However, RPK focuses on code that is being actively reviewed upstream.
-If code isn't going upstream, then it doesn't belong in RPK.
 RPK will drop any code that shows no progress upstream.
  1. Will you support an LTS kernel for 'X' years?
-    No. RPK's main focus is on engineers and teams that need to get their code upstream as a requirement to get distribution support (e.g. LEG) or that need to work on tip to get new features accepted into the kernel (e.g. core engineering teams such at KWG, PMWG).
+    No. RPK's main focus is on engineers and teams that need to get their code upstream as a requirement to get distribution support (e.g. LEG features enabled in RHEL, Ubuntu) or that need to work on tip to get new features accepted into the kernel (e.g. core engineering teams such at KWG, PMWG).
 We don't have resources to maintain a long-term kernel.
-Please talk to the LSK team for a long-term kernel
+Please talk to the LSK team for long-term supported kernels.

 ## Additional Material
  * [Talk](https://www.youtube.com/watch?v=fW6_eL3U7OQ) about RPK at BKK16 (March 2016)